daniellawrence/debbie/README.md

 debbie
 --------

-Create a .deb package for debian from a path.
+The easiest way to create a .deb package for debian from a directory.

 Goals
 ------